 When we learn about inflation, we will come across several key terms: deflation, disinflation, reflation, etc. Let’s briefly discuss them.

-Deflation is when the price level falls or negative inflation rate (below zero).
+Deflation is when the price level falls, or the inflation rate is negative (below zero).
 It usually happens during an economic recession.
-For example, the inflation rate in the United States was at -0.4% in 2009.
+For example, the inflation rate in the United States was 0.4% in 2009.

 Disinflation occurs when the inflation rate slows down compared to the previous period.
 This is common during the business cycle and is not harmful to the economy.
 For example, the inflation rate in the United States slowed from 2.4% in 2018 to 1.8% in 2019 and 1.2% in 2020.

 Reflation refers to the first phase of inflation after a period of deflation.
-For example, during a recession, the government will usually stimulate the economy by increasing the money supply or reducing taxes to bring the economy out of recession.
-If successful, inflation will usually creep up and out of the negative territory.
+For example, during a recession, the government usually stimulates the economy by increasing the money supply or reducing taxes.
+If successful, inflation will usually creep up and out of negative territory.

 Stagflation is when high inflation accompanies stagnant or even declining economic growth.
 We can break it into “stagnant growth” and “inflation.”
 It happened in the United States in the 1980s.